DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 In this topic, we consider the use of GitHub Actions and GitHub Secrets.
 A similar approach can be adopted for any other CI server.

-1. Install GitHub repository-level secrets according to the [GitHub guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+1. Specify GitHub repository-level secret according to the [GitHub guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 2. Use secrets to set a job-level environment variable: